ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Photo: Amity Place, Amherst, Mass., F. Model, July 10, 2007

-Little Glassywing was first described and named by W. H. Edwards from an Illinois specimen; surprisingly it was not named for a Native American..
+Little Glassywing was first described and named by W. H. Edwards from an Illinois specimen; surprisingly it was not named for a Native American.
 Its range is very similar to that of Northern Broken-Dash, though a little more restricted at the southern and northern extremes (Opler and Krizek 1984; Cech 2005).
-Recent records from the Maine Butterfly Survey show Little Glassywing found in only a few towns along the southern coast, (where it may have arrived but recently, since there are no historical records).
-By contrast Northern Broken-Dash is found in slightly more towns in southern Maine, and there is one recent record for Northern Broken-Dash in central Maine (Maine Butterfly Survey 2010).
+Recent records from the Maine Butterfly Survey show Little Glassywing found in only a few towns along the southern coast, where it may have arrived but recently, since there are no historical records (MBS 2010).
+By contrast Northern Broken-Dash is found in slightly more towns in southern Maine, and there is one recent record for Northern Broken-Dash in central Maine.
 Little Glassywing reaches Canada only in southern Ontario and along the border of Quebec, whereas Northern Broken-Dash is found much further into Canada (Layberry 1998).

-The earliest eastern Massachusetts specimens appear to be six collected in North Weymouth in 1936 by C. L. and P. S. Remington, and one each from Canton and Fall River that year (Yale Peabody Museum).
-By the 1940's, W. P. Rogers had collected quite a few from around coastal Bristol County--Fall River, Freetown and New Bedford (Yale Peabody Museum).
-Like several other species, Little Glassywing may have arrived in eastern Massachusetts separately, and later, than in the Connecticut River valley.
+The next earliest eastern Massachusetts specimens appear to be six collected in North Weymouth in 1936 by C. L. and P. S. Remington, and one each from Canton and Fall River that year (Yale Peabody Museum).
+By the 1940's, W. P. Rogers had collected quite a few from around coastal Bristol County--Fall River, Freetown and New Bedford (Yale Peabody Museum), and in 1942 V. Nabokov collected it in Wellesley (MCZ).
+Like several other species, Little Glassywing may have arrived in eastern Massachusetts by diffusing northeastward along the coast from Connecticut, rather than by moving eastward from the Connecticut River valley (Stichter 2013b).

 Host Plants and Habitat

-The most widely reported host grass for Little Glassywing is Tridens flavus, known as Purpletop or Tall Redtop (Scott 1986; Opler and Krizek 1984; Cech 2005).
-Many sources report Purpletop as the sole host grass, however, as Leahy points out in the MAS Atlas, this is a somewhat uncommon and locally distributed plant in Massachusetts, and given that Little Glassywing is now quite common and widespread here, Little Glassywing most likely uses other grasses here.
-Tridens flavus was introduced to nearly all Massachusetts counties from further south (Sorrie and Somers 1999), and perhaps Little Glassywing increased here as this grass has become more common.
+The most widely reported host grass for Little Glassywing is Tridens flavus, known as purpletop or tall redtop (Scott 1986; Opler and Krizek 1984; Cech 2005).
+Many sources report purpletop as the sole host grass, but as Leahy points out in the MAS Atlas, this is a somewhat uncommon and locally distributed plant in Massachusetts, and given that Little Glassywing is now quite common and widespread here, it probably uses other grasses as well.
+Tridens flavus was introduced to nearly all Massachusetts counties from further south (Sorrie and Somers 1999), and perhaps Little Glassywing increased here as this grass has become more widespread.
 It is still not a common grass in either Berkshire or Bristol Counties (Magee and Ahles 1999).

 It seems safe to say that Little Glassywing probably utilizes all types of grassy open areas, wet, mesic and dry, for nectar and larval hosts, but may particularly need inland dry areas for larval hosts.
 NatureServe (2010) says that it is “not usually seen far from trees,” but its habitat “may vary regionally.”
 Cech (2005) classes Little Glassywing as an adaptable meadow-habitat generalist.